FACT: CVs lead to bias, which results in minority background candidates being unfairly overlooked.

 For more research, check out our Recruitment Bias Report.

 The types of information you should remove

-A typical CV is riddled with unnecessary information that, at best, has nothing at all to do with their ability to do the job, and, at worst, sends misleading and erroneous signals that the person is not suited for the role.
+A typical CV or resume is riddled with unnecessary information that, at best, has nothing at all to do with their ability to do the job, and, at worst, sends misleading and erroneous signals to a hiring manager that the person is not suited for the role.

-We’ve broken down the types of information that you'd typically find on a CV and listed the biases that might come into play, along with an urgency that this type of information should be removed.
+We’ve broken down the types of information that you'd typically find on candidate CVs and listed the biases that might come into play, along with an urgency that this type of information should be removed.

 Sacre Bleu!
 Get these off of CVs right now

 - Photos - what you look like very rarely has anything to do with how well you can do a job (except maybe modelling - but even then beauty is subjective).
 A photo can subject you to affinity bias causing you to prefer people who look like you.